specialized806/microsoft-365-docs/copilot/microsoft-365-copilot-page.md

  - ✅ Microsoft 365 Copilot
 ---

-# Admins can manage some Microsoft 365 Copilot features in the Microsoft 365 admin center
+# Admins can manage some Microsoft 365 Copilot scenarios in the Microsoft 365 admin center

-When [Microsoft 365 Copilot](microsoft-365-copilot-overview.md) is available in a tenant, there are some Copilot features that admins can configure in the Microsoft 365 admin center.
+When [Microsoft 365 Copilot](microsoft-365-copilot-overview.md) is available in a tenant, there are some Copilot scenarios that admins can configure in the Microsoft 365 admin center.

-The admin center also gives shortcuts to other features that can affect how Copilot is used in your organization.
+The admin center also gives shortcuts to other services that can affect how Copilot is used in your organization.

-This article is for IT administrators, and lists some of the Copilot features you can control in the Microsoft 365 admin center.
+This article is for IT administrators, and lists some of the Copilot scenarios you can control in the Microsoft 365 admin center.

 This article applies to: